jackmedda/RS-BGExplainer/README.md

 ```
 where __MODEL__, __DATASET__, __TRAINING_CONFIG__ were already explained above.
 __EXPLAINING_CONFIG__ should be the config file relative to the same dataset.
+__MODEL_FILE__ is the path to the .pth model file saved by Recbole in the second step.

 # BiGA Output